alexandroskonios/Clustering-Load-Balancing/README.md

 In case that you want to consider the _master_ node as a node that will run jobs (i.e. as a compute node), you can add its name in the `hosts` file.
 If you do that, the master node will also act as a compute node. **Note that** the `hosts` file only needs to be present on the node that is used to start jobs on the cluster, in your case this node is the _master_ node.
 But since the _home_ directory of the _jobhandler_ of the _master_ node is shared with all the compute nodes, the `hosts` file will also be accessible from them.

 - - - -

+### Running Jobs on the Cluster

+The _MPICH_ package that you installed earlier comes with a few example application that you could run on your newly created cluster.